 The number one risk from baby walkers is falling down stairs, followed by falling out of the walker.
 The majority of injuries are to the head and neck.
 But there are also other risks because while in the walker babies can reach for things that are normally too high—things like pot handles on stove tops or a tablecloth where there is hot coffee on a table.

 The concern over the safety of infant walkers isn’t new.
 For years health care providers have warned about their dangers, seeing firsthand the injuries that led to emergency room visits around the country.
+These can be very expensive unless you have Baby Insurance protection.
 These injuries included skull fractures, concussions, and broken bones.
 Back in 2010, the U.S. Consumer Product Safety Commission set mandatory safety standards on infant walkers in an effort to prevent tipping and falling and to make sure babies stay securely within the walker.

 We have come a long way from the nearly 21,000 reported injures back in 1990 to the estimated 2000 injuries reported in 2014.
 But a recent study published by the American Academy of Pediatrics (AAP), has experts concluding the risk of injury from baby walkers is still way too high, and the only solution is the complete ban.